beNative/LogViewer/README.md

 # Log Analyser (Desktop Edition)

 A sophisticated, client-side log analysis tool that allows users to drag-and-drop XML or ZIP log files, parses them, and displays them in a powerful, filterable, and searchable interface.
-It runs as a standalone desktop application using Electron, requiring no backend or installation beyond the executable.
+It runs as a standalone desktop application using Electron, installed via a standard setup wizard.

 ## Key Features

-- **Standalone Desktop App**: Packaged with Electron for a native desktop experience on Windows.
+- **Standalone Desktop App**: Packaged with Electron for a native desktop experience on Windows, complete with an installer.
 - **Automatic Updates**: The application automatically checks for new versions on startup and will prompt you to install an update when it's available.
 - **Prerelease Channel**: Opt-in to receive beta and pre-release versions via a toggle in the Settings tab.
 - **Session Management (Desktop Only)**:
-    - **Automatic Saving**: Sessions are automatically saved as `.sqlite` files in a dedicated folder.
+    - **Automatic Saving**: Sessions are automatically saved as `.sqlite` files in a dedicated folder within your user profile's AppData directory.
     - **Load, Rename, Delete**: The Data Hub provides a full UI to manage previous sessions, allowing you to resume your work effortlessly.
 - **Light and Dark Themes**: A polished UI with a theme toggle in the Settings tab.
 - **Drag-and-Drop Interface**: Easily create new sessions by dropping log files (`.xml` or `.zip` archives).